12 Benefits of Learning How to Crochet

 There are three main theories for the origin of crochet.
 Some believe that its beginnings can be traced to the Arab trade route, originating in Arabia and spreading to Tibet and then Spain as well as other Mediterranean countries.
-The second theory places crochet in South America where it was used as adornment in a primitive tribe’s puberty ritual.
+The second theory places it in South America where it was used as adornment in a primitive tribe’s puberty ritual.
 The third notes the use of crochet in China where early examples of dolls were worked entirely in crochet.

 Solid evidence to support the exact beginnings of crochet, however, is elusive.
 There are references to a type of “chained trimming” made around 1580.
 This trim was then sewn onto fabric as an ornamental braid and women joined braided strands producing a lace fabric.
 During the Renaissance, women crocheted several strands of thread producing fabrics similar to lace.

-The main theory behind the origin of crochet seems to be that it began when women realized that chains worked in a pattern would hang together without background fabric.
+The main theory behind the origin seems to be that it began when women realized that chains worked in a pattern would hang together without background fabric.
 French tambour evolved into what was referred to as “crochet in the air.”
 The lace was fine, worked with small sewing needles formed into hooks.